-- Some common side effects may include: general stomach discomfort, irritation in the mouth and throat, heartburn, diarrhea.
+- Some common side effects when taken orally may include: general stomach discomfort, irritation in the mouth and throat, heartburn, diarrhea.
 Sedation and drowsiness have also been reported.
 As well as hives, bruising and flushing.

 - Theoretically, excess dose of ginger can reduce the amount platelets clump together (platelet aggregation).
 This could increase the risk bruising and/or bleeding when taken with anticoagulant/antiplatelet medications.

-- Common antiplatelet and anticoagulant drugs may include: warfarin (Coumadin), ASA (Aspirin), and clopidogrel (Plavix), ticagrelor (Brilinta), prasugrel (Effient), enoxaparin (Lovenox), dalteparin (Fragmin), dabigatran (Pradax), rivaroxaban (Xarelto), apixaban (Eliquis) and others.
+- Common antiplatelet and anticoagulant drugs may include: warfarin (Coumadin), ASA (Aspirin), and clopidogrel (Plavix), ticagrelor (Brilinta), prasugrel (Effient), enoxaparin (Lovenox), dalteparin (Fragmin), dabigatran (Pradax), rivaroxaban (Xarelto), apixaban (Eliquis) and other

 With other diseases: